 Serious Injury Following a Car Accident: What if there is not Enough Insurance?
 Underinsured Motorist Protection

+Having additional liability coverage protects you as a driver, in the event of accident that is your fault, from becoming personally responsible for any amounts claimed by injured parties.
+In an accident where you are not at fault, having additional liability coverage can also protect you against other underinsured drivers, if you have an SEF 44 endorsement on your policy.
 SEF 44 is an optional insurance add-on.
 It is not required in Nova Scotia but is often included where the liability limit of the policy is more than the minimum required by law.
-If not already included, you can add an SEF 44 endorsement for a small extra premium.
+You can add an SEF 44 endorsement for a small extra premium.

-SEF 44 will only cover the difference between your policy limit and the policy limit of the person who hit you.
-If you are covered up to $500,000 (minimum limit in NS) and you get hit by someone who is also covered up to $500,000, SEF 44 is not available, even if your damages are more than $500,000.
-In this scenario, the at-fault driver is not considered “underinsured” according to the SEF 44 policy, because his policy limit ($500,000) is the same as the family’s limit (see Van Bastelaar v Bentley, 2011 ONCA 660).
+Of note, SEF 44 will only cover the difference between your policy limit and the policy limit of the at-fault driver.
+If you and the at-fault driver each have a $1,000,000 policy, SEF 44 is not available, even if your damages are more than $1,000,000.
+In this scenario, the at-fault driver is not considered “underinsured” according to the SEF 44 endorsement, because the policy limits are the same.
+This remains true even if there are multiple injured parties sharing the at-fault party’s available limit (see Van Bastelaar v Bentley, 2011 ONCA 660).

 If you have questions about SEF 44 or any other coverage you have after an accident, please do not hesitate to contact us.
 We offer free consultations in accident cases, with no obligation to retain us moving forward.